 If I had to define Rape Culture, I would say it is a set of assumptions and expectations that allow, underlie, and strengthen the belief that some groups of people are the sexual prey of a different group of people.
 This is obviously a foundational concept to our current culture, and I agree with the authors that we are all complicit in it, if to various degrees at different times.
-And of course that includes survivors, who are not exempt from the culture just because they’re the most obvious victims of it.
+And of course that includes survivors, who are not exempt from the culture just because they’re the most obvious or immediate victims of it.
 The premise that the worst sufferer of oppression has the most valid critique of that oppression, is Maoist, and in this case supposes that any of us are not sufferers of rape culture, which I reject (although of course some experiences are much harder and/or more obvious than others).
 While as a woman I am more likely to be raped, and to fear being raped, the behaviors that men are socially constrained to are as brutally dehumanizing (arguably sometimes more so).
 In other words, this culture is bad for all of us, and I most value writings that reflect that.
 That means that no one is automatically trustworthy on the topic of abuse, which is hard to deal with and increases the complications, but is no less true for that.

 My overall take away from this reading is a sense of doom and urgency, with the only suggested recourse of putting way too much authority into the hands of survivors, aka people who have either been through or are in the middle of an extremely difficult experience(s).